Ryucoin/jenkins-tutorial/README.md

 # Jenkins Tutorial

+This tutorial was written for use with macOS 10.13.6 (High Sierra).

 [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)) is an open source automation server written in Java.
 It is widely used to build and test projects continuously.
 This tutorial shows how to use Jenkins CI with a Github repository using [webhooks](https://en.wikipedia.org/wiki/Webhook).

+---

 ## Continuous Integration?

 In software engineering, continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day [source](https://en.wikipedia.org/wiki/Continuous_integration).

 A CI server checks every time code is updated to see if it builds and passes all of its tests.
 It ensures that new code being merged into a project does not break the system.

+---

 ## How does it work?